ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 22. Extend the nginx apline image and create a new stage named prod
 FROM nginx:1.17-alpine as prod

-# 23. Copy only the files we want from the build stage into the prod stage
+# 23. Copy only the files we want from a few stages into the prod stage
 COPY --from=trivy result secure
 COPY --from=build-stage /client/app/build /usr/share/nginx/html